EXAMPLES OF OUR WORK

 How might we democratize access to leadership development curriculum?

 We helped a federal government agency figure out, "how might we democratize access to our leadership development curriculum?"
 The result: an online course that in beta testing attracted 250 participants and achieved the highest completion rate of a free course offered on the technology platform used by Comcast, Stanford, IDEO, and Wharton.
 Watch the course promo video.

-We worked with a 100-year old business-led civic organization seeking to understand, "how can we shape our region's economic future?"
+We worked with a 100-year old business-led civic organization seeking to understand, "how might we shape our region's economic future?"
 The result: a strategy that built the capacity and connection between the region's leaders in business, nonprofits, and government through annual leadership exchanges where they deepened knowledge of their own region and learned from their peers in other regions.
 We then directed the energy and momentum of that network into incubating a regional scenario planning process and strategic plan.

 how might we support our grantees to build stronger cross-sector collaborations?

 We worked with a funder which wanted to figure out, "how might we support our grantees to build stronger cross-sector collaborations?"
 The result: original research on structures and behaviors of high-impact cross-sector partnerships, case studies, blog posts, in-person workshops, an online assessment tool, and incorporation into the funder's and grantees' strategies.
 This body of work has also spread and been adopted in cross-sector collaborations beyond those the funder supported through workshops and trainings hosted by Federal, state, and local governments, nonprofits, and philanthropy.
 Read What Barriers?
 Insights from Solving Problems through Cross-Sector Partnerships.

 how do we publicly share what we're learning to accelerate the pace of social change?